leyvaKeilly/citybeatbackendapp/README.md

 On frontend:

-- On VS Code open CityNewsBeatAIDemoAPP folder
-- Open terminal
+- To keep using our demo backend and database on CityNewsBeatAIDemoAPP, scripts folder, open the workSpace.js file and set the herokuUrl variable to https://citybeatapp.herokuapp.com/

-- On Scripts, open the workSpace.js file and set the herokuUrl variable to the url of your new frontend app.
+- To set your own backend and database on CityNewsBeatAIDemoAPP, scripts folder, open the workSpace.js file and set the herokuUrl variable to the url of your new backend app.

+Note: If you want to run your own backend, you need to set up the database on Heroku.

+Overview to set up database:

+- Go to Heroku, open your backend app.
+- Go to Resources, and click on Heroku Postgres.
+- On the menu, next to Durability, click on Settings, then click on View Credentials.
+We will use these credentials to create and manage a Postgres database using pgAdmin4.
+- Open pgAdmin4.
+(Download here: https://www.pgadmin.org/download/)
+- Create a new server with the Heroku postgres database credentials.
+Now, the Heroku postgres database can be manage from pgAdmin.
+- On pgAdmin4 create the tables (follow the instructions on Documentation for the column names and datatypes: https://teamd.web.unc.edu/files/2020/04/TeamD_Documentation-3.pdf)
+- Import a csv file with the data collected, or use a backup file to populate the tables.
+- If you want to modify our ai_engine: Go to the backend app, open train folder, and open ai_engine.py.
+To understand how ai_engine.py is working, please refer to the Documentation: https://teamd.web.unc.edu/files/2020/04/TeamD_Documentation-3.pdf

 - For more help on Heroku: https://devcenter.heroku.com/articles/